palewire/go-big-with-github-actions/docs/scraper.md

   - cron: "0 0 * * *"
 ```

-Once your input field has been configured, let's change our warn-scraper command so that whatever we input as `state` will reflect on the scrape command.
+Once your input field has been configured, let's change our warn-scraper command so that whatever we input as `state` will be reflected in the scrape command.

 ```yaml
       - name: Scrape